jdreaver/rust-os/README.md

   - Integration tests:
     - Spawn a bunch of processes and hope we don't crash?
     - maybe some expected failures to ensure we call panic handler?
+- GSBase for usermode: we need to make sure we swap the usermode GS segment base when doing task switching
 - Memory management
   - Consider locking global physical page allocator inside page table functions so we don't need to pass in `&mut PhysicalMemoryAllocator`, and then most of `mapping.rs` can go away.
     - Then again, the explicitness is nice.
 Maybe make helpers to take both a page table lock and an allocator lock?